Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-hints.md

 # WPF - Hints from praxis

 ## Converters

-A fast and easy alternative to converters is Binding to `enum` properties, which will display the name of its numeric value.
++ A fast and easy alternative to converters is direct binding to `enum` properties, which will display the name of its numeric values.

 ## XAML

+### _Divide et empera_

+For new applications (or its parts) XAML may grow with the speed of bamboo (meter-long files during a day).
+Here the "inversion of control" is vital: don't let XAML to drive you but prepare the structure (files) ahead to tame the bloating.

-### Binding backup values
+### Binding - backup values

+Developers often neglect backup values<sup>🙋</sup> while must remind them when typing every new `Binding`.

-`FallbackValue` is often forgotten but must be set as the easiest means to detect binding errors at both design and run time.\
++ `FallbackValue` detects binding errors at both design and run time.\
 `<TextBox Text="{Binding Title, FallbackValue=-n/a-}" />`

-Similar `TargetNullValue` may be confused by the delay of async set.
+Similar `TargetNullValue` may confuse when delay of the async set.
 Then it's reasonable to place any overlay when loading.

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> Microsoft [doesn't learn](https://learn.microsoft.com/dotnet/desktop/wpf/data/binding-declarations-overview) it from the very beginning as should.

 📝...
 TO BE CONTINUED ... 🚧